“How dull it is to pause, to make an end,Alfred Lord Tennyson, Ulysses

 So how do I keep working when blades dull, planes stop shaving, power tools stop spinning and bits stop biting?
 Whenever possible I have multiple saws, planes and chisels in the types/sizes critical for that day’s work, and even extra bits and power tools on-hand, so that if a particular chisel or plane becomes too dull to get the job done, or a bit breaks, or a circular saw, for instance, goes tits-up, I need only pause work long enough to retrieve a sharp, ready to rock-n-roll replacement from my toolbox or tool bag.

 This means I must purchase, sharpen, fettle and carry around more tools than I am likely to use during that workday.
 But since my tools are partners that earn their keep, it is not wasted money or effort.
-In fact, this philosophy has resulted in tool-maintenance habits that I believe ultimately save me time and money while improving my work efficiency all while reinforcing my Client’s or employer’s confidence in me, just as the old boys said they would.
+In fact, this philosophy has resulted in tool-maintenance habits that I believe ultimately save me time and money while improving my work efficiency all while reinforcing my Client’s or employer’s confidence in me, just as the old boys I try to emulate said they would.

 Of course, after a few days of continuous work I will have accumulated multiple blades that need sharpening, so if I am to keep making sawdust I must sharpen them in batches of 5~10 at a time.
 And because I sharpen in batches, as do professional sharpeners, I have given great thought over the years to maximizing positive results such as speed, sharpness achieved, and economical use of stones while minimizing negative results such as rusted steel.
 I humbly encourage Gentle Readers to give these matters just a few seconds of consideration.
 What have you got to lose besides steel?